MindK product academy

 This model focused on delivering a successful SaaS product as a cross-functional team.

-According to Deloitte, 67% of companies in 2024 prioritized outcome-based services vs. 29% for staff augmentation.
-They also reported 17% higher satisfaction and planned to increase investment in SaaS outsourcing services.
+According to the latest Deloitte stats, 67% of companies prioritize outcome-based services vs. 29% for staff augmentation.
+They also report 17% higher satisfaction and plan to increase investment in SaaS outsourcing services.

 In outcome-based models, the vendor takes on more responsibilities, including Product Management, Business/System Analysis, UX/UI design, DevOps, QA, and outsourced SaaS development.